nyhandan/Challenge_15/README.md

 Here's the results of the t-tests:
 ![entire t-test](https://github.com/nyhandan/Challenge_15/blob/main/Challenge_15/Total%20T-test.png)

-The true mean of the whole sample is 1498.78, with a p-Value of 0.06.
+The mean of the whole sample is 1498.78, with a p-Value of 0.06.
 Considering a p-Value of 0.06 is larger than the confidence level of .05, we cannot  reject the claim that the population's true mean is 1500.
 In fact, 95% of the sample means tested for this population will be between 1497.507 and 1500.053, so there's a chance that the true mean is exactly 1500.

 ![individual t-tests](https://github.com/nyhandan/Challenge_15/blob/main/Challenge_15/3%20t-tests.png)

-- Lot 1's true sample mean is 1500, again as we saw in the summary statistics above.
-With a p-Value of 1, clearly we cannot reject    (i.e. accept) the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean (1500).
+- Lot 1's sample mean is 1500.
+The p-value of 1 indicates that this sample gives an abosolute certainty that the mean will be 1500, given each test contains the same data.

-- Lot 2 has essentially the same outcome with a sample mean of 1500.02, a p-Value of 0.61; the null hypothesis cannot be rejected, and the sample mean and the population mean of 1500 are statistically similar.
+- Lot 2 has a sample mean of 1500.2.
+It has a p-Value of 0.6072, so the null hypothesis cannot be rejected.
+There's a significant chance the true population mean will be within the confidence interval: 1499.423 and 1500.977.

-- Lot 3 is a different scenario.
-Here the sample mean is 1496.14 and the p-Value is 0.04, which is lower than the common significance level of 0.05.
-All indicating to reject the null hypothesis that this sample mean and the presumed population mean are not statistically different.
+- Lot 3 has a sample mean of 1496.14, and the p-Value is 0.04168, which is smaller than our confidence level of 0.05.
+Lot 3 data rejects the null hypothesis.
+This sample indicates the population mean will be between 1492.431 and 1499.849.